 finally clause.
 This clause is executed no matter what, and is generally used to release external resources.

 For example, we may be connected to a remote data center through the network or working with a file or a Graphical User Interface (GUI).

 In all these circumstances, we must clean up the resource before the program comes to a halt whether it successfully ran or not.
 These actions (closing a file, GUI or disconnecting from network) are performed in the

 Here is an example of file operations to illustrate this.

 try: f = open("test.txt",encoding = 'utf-8') # perform file operations finally: f.close()

-This type of construct makes sure the file is closed even if an exception occurs.
+This type of construct makes sure that the file is closed even if an exception occurs during the program execution.